This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CookingWithOdoms #CollectiveBias

 Sausage is one of my favorite meats to serve with gnocchi.
 Reason being it cooks quickly and provides heft and flavor to a wide variety of main dishes.
 Plus it’s an easy way to add protein to a recipe.

-Odom’s Tennessee Pride Country Sausage, available at your local Walmart, is my pick for this gnocchi bake.
+Odom’s Tennessee Pride Country Sausage is my pick for this gnocchi bake.
 Its versatility lends itself to being the right choice for whatever it is you’re making, whether it’s a tried and true breakfast recipe, a new-to-you appetizer, unique lunches or dinners, and more.